apache/pekko/docs/src/main/paradox/general/message-delivery-reliability.md

 ## Higher-level abstractions

-Based on a small and consistent tool set in Akka's core, Akka also provides powerful, higher-level abstractions on top of it.
+Based on a small and consistent tool set in Pekko's core, Pekko also provides powerful, higher-level abstractions on top of it.

 ### Messaging Patterns